maliksahil/expressjs-typescript/README.md

 4. Run npm start
 5. Visit localhost:8080

+To run in debug mode, simply hit F5

 You should have a simple express js app running, you can now edit the code in the src folder, and see it reflect in your browser.